emmvs/handbot/README.md

-# README
+# Handbot
+Now available via Telegram!
+Add @HandbookGermanyBot to your chat to get started!

-Welcome to the HandBot app - This document provides all the necessary steps to get the application up and running in your development environment.
+Welcome to the HandBot App (Ruby on Rails Telegram Bot) - This document provides all the necessary steps to get the application up and running in your development ensvironment.
 HandBot is designed to interact with users in a Telegram group, providing responses to user queries based on predefined commands.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.